Ladislas J. Meduna

-Ladislas Joseph Meduna (27 March 1896 – 31 October 1964), a Hungarian neuropathologist and neuropsychiatrist, initiated convulsive treatment, the repeated induction of grand mal seizures in the treatment for psychosis.
+Ladislas Joseph Meduna (27 March 1896 – 31 October 1964) was a Hungarian neuropathologist and neuropsychiatrist who initiated convulsive treatment, the repeated induction of grand mal seizures, as a treatment of psychosis.
 Observing the high concentration of glia in post-mortem brains of patients with epilepsy and a paucity in those with schizophrenia, he proposed that schizophrenia might be treated by inducing "epileptic" seizures.
 Thus, chemically induced seizures became the electroconvulsive therapy that is now in worldwide use.

-With the rise of Nazism in Europe he emigrated to Chicago in 1939.
-In studies with American scientists Meduna explored carbon dioxide therapy for depression and anxiety and described oneirophrenia as a treatable psychiatric illness.
+With the rise of Nazism in Europe, he emigrated to Chicago in 1939.
+In studies with American scientists, Meduna explored carbon dioxide therapy for depression and anxiety and described oneirophrenia as a treatable psychiatric illness.

 Biography

 Early life and family

 Meduna was born to a well-to-do family in Budapest, Hungary, in 1896.
+His grandfather Giuseppe Carlo (József), a descendant of the Meduna family, came from Castelcucco, Italy, to Hungary, where he became a successful and awarded salami maker.
+Multiple members of the family branch, including Ladislas Meduna during his military service in World War I, oftentimes used the name Meduna di Montecucco or alternatively the noble title "von" in their name.

-Later in life, for reasons unknown, Meduna sometimes used "von" in his name.
-He studied medicine in Budapest from 1914 to 1921, his studies being interrupted by military service in the Italian front from 1915 to 1918.
+Meduna studied medicine in Budapest from 1914 to 1921, his studies being interrupted by military service in the Italian front from 1915 to 1918.